antaldaniel/dataandlyrics/content/post/2023-02-02_innerglow/index.md

 - Electronic music
 - Alternative

-summary: "*Innerglow* is a trio band from Bulgaria playing alternative music."
+summary: "*Innerglow* is a trio band from Bulgaria playing alternative music.
+Apart from the electronic sound, they do acoustic concerts, with a growing international audience from sometimes surprising locations and a planned European tour."

 image:
   caption: Innerglow